ervc/newcandy/readme.md

 The python wrapper for for running astroCHEM with DIFFusion.
 This is entirely written in python, and successively calls `astrochem` in parallel at different vertical locations ranging from disk midplane to 5 scale heights.
 Input parameters are readin from custom `.ini` files -- examples have been provided for growth, static, and diffusion setups.

-The chemdiff directory contains the all of the python modules.
+The chemdiff directory contains all of the python modules.
 Of particular interest:
 - `chemistry.py`
   - Calls astrochem in parallel for each of the cells.
 - `diffusion.py`